A Consumer's Guide to Water Conservation

 Toilet

-- Consider replacing an old, inefficient toilet with a low-flow model.
-New toilets use as little as 1.28 gallons per flush.
-Replacing a toilet installed in a home prior to 1980 with a low-flow model can save three people about 21,000 gallons per year and more than $100 in water bills.
+- WaterSense labeled toilets use as little as 1.28 gallons per flush.
+Replacing a toilet prior to 1980 with an efficient model can save up to about 13,000 gallons of water per year and more than $170 in water bills.

 - Locate and fix leaks.
-An easy way to test a toilet for leaks, is to place 10 drops of food coloring into the tank.
+A leaking toilet can waste as much as 200 gallons each day.
+An easy way to test a toilet for leaks is to place 10 drops of food coloring into the tank.
 Wait 15 minutes and then check the bowl.
-If the colored water shows up, you have a leak.
-A leaking toilet can waste as much as 200 gallons each day.
+If the colored water shows up, there is a leak.

 Shower & Bath

-- Replace shower heads with a low flow model that use no more than 2.5 gallons of water per minute.
+- Replace shower heads with an efficient model that uses no more than 2.0 gallons of water per minute and can save the household up to 2,700 gallons of water per year.

-- To find out whether you would use more water showering or taking a bath, plug the drain while you shower.
-Compare the final water level to your normal bath water level.
-Typically, a partially-filled tub is equal to a short shower.
+- To find out whether showering or taking a bath uses more water, plug the drain while showering.
+Compare the final water level to the normal bath water level.
+Typically, a partially filled tub is equal to a short shower.

 - Take shorter showers to help conserve water.
-Try playing a song that matches your target shower time.
+Try playing a song that matches the target shower time.

 Sink and Other Household Fixtures

-- When shaving, plug up the sink and run enough water to rinse your razor instead of using running water.
+- When shaving, plug up the sink and run enough water to rinse the razor instead of using running water.

 - Make it a habit to fix faucet leaks promptly.
-Leaky faucets often require new washers.
-A leaky faucet can waste up to six gallons of water a day.
+Leaky faucets often require new washers or gaskets.
+A leaky faucet can waste over 3,000 gallons of water a year.

 - Strive to wash only full loads of laundry.
-Not only is it the most efficient use of water, but it helps control electric bills.
 If smaller loads of laundry are necessary, adjust the water level on the washing machine accordingly.
 Use cold water when possible.

 Conserving water outdoors

-- Water your lawn during the cooler morning hours to avoid rapid evaporation.
+- Consider watering in the cooler morning hours to minimize evaporation.

 - Use a broom instead of a hose to clean the driveway and sidewalk.

-- Turn the hose off while washing your car.
+- Turn the hose off while washing the car.

 To download: Click the folder with a down arrow icon.
 To print: Click the printer icon in the top right of the display.